Posted on

 - engaging in whistleblower activities,

-- exercising their First Amendment rights or their rights under the Fair Employment and Housing Act (FEHA), or
+- exercising your First Amendment rights or your rights under the Fair Employment and Housing Act (FEHA), or

-If a worker gets fired for one of these reasons, it can amount to a wrongful termination that violates the employee’s rights.
+If you get fired for one of these reasons, it can amount to a wrongful termination that violates your rights.